 - Pregnancy or aging requires adjustments in protein, iron, or calcium intake.

-- Active lifestyles demand higher energy sources, like complex carbs.
+- Active lifestyles require higher energy sources, such as complex carbohydrates.

-Science keeps updating these guidelines every year.
-For instance, now we focus more on plant-based proteins than old diets rich in saturated fats.
+Science continually updates these guidelines annually.
+For instance, we now focus more on plant-based proteins than on traditional diets rich in saturated fats.

 Common Nutritional Myths